marionettejs/backbone.marionette/docs/marionette.region.md

 mainRegion.hasView() // true
 ```

+If you show a view in a region with an existing view, Marionette will
+[remove the existing View](#emptying-a-region) before showing the new one.

 ## Emptying a Region

 You can remove a view from a region (effectively "unshowing" it) with